FelixKratz/moonlight-mac/README.md

 ## Usage
 Configure the host pc, connect, done.

 The stream statistics overlay can be toggled with the key combo (CMD + I).

-Have fun.
+The stream can be quit with (ALT + ESC) to get back to the configuration or with (CMD + Q) to quit the application.

+Have fun & report your issues.